ut-issl/s2e-documents/Specifications/Dynamics/Spec_AttitudeDynamics.md

       - output
          - (void)

    3. algorithm

-      There are two time steps related to the attitude propagation.
+      There are two-time steps definition related to attitude propagation.
       1. Time incremented in the main function
-            - The step to calculate the values of disturbance and component control.
+         - This time step decides the timing to update the torque input values by disturbances and actuator outputs.
-            - The step is defined as the variable `prop_step_` in `sim_time` class.
+         - The step is defined as the variable `prop_step_` in the `sim_time` class.
       2. Time incremented in Propagate function
-            - The step is much shorter than the time step in the main function.
+         - This time step is much shorter than the time step in the main function.
-            - The step determines the accuracy of the attitude propagation.
+         - This step determines the accuracy of the attitude propagation.
-            - The step is defined as the variable `prop_step_` in `attitude` class.
+         - The step is defined as the variable `prop_step_` in the `attitude` class.

-There is a while loop in `Propagate` function, in which Runge-Kutta integration is performed.
-In addition, there is only one Runge-Kutta integration function outside the while loop, but this is for adjusting the time lapse.
+   There is a `while loop` in the `Propagate` function, in which Runge-Kutta integration is performed.
+In addition, there is only one Runge-Kutta integration function outside the while loop, but this is for adjusting the time-lapse.

 2. `RungeOneStep` function

    1. overview
       Calculate the attitude propagation by 4th Runge-Kutta integration.

    2. inputs and outputs
       - input
         - (double) t: Elapsed time from the time when the `Propagate` function is called.
         - (double) dt: The duration for the attitude propagation

    3. algorithm
       If the differential equation (1) is given, the state quantity in $`n+1`$ step can be calculated as (2).

        ```math